Pitfall 1 | Prioritizes, Doesn’t Correct

 - A failure mode is the failure to perform the intended function.

-- Templates are great but every product being made in a process is not exactly the same.
+- Foundation Family FMEA templates are great but every product or process is not exactly the same.

 - The template should be used as a starting point and each product should be evaluated: